Finding the best hummingbird feeders is not as easy as it sounds!

 The built-in ant moat prevents them from accessing the nectar.
 Just make sure to fill it with water.
 (Speaking from experience 🙂

 This 12 oz model has four feeding ports.
 If you want a bigger option, the HummZinger also comes in a 16 oz model with six feeding ports.

-This is far and away my favorite hummingbird feeder that I have ever owned.
-It’s inexpensive with no hassle or frustration AND attracts hummingbirds!
+This hummingbird feeder is inexpensive with no hassle or frustration AND attracts hummingbirds!
 It just works!

 Does it leak?